 First-Year New Student Orientation

-All first-year students beginning in the fall will complete Online Bear Tracks and will attend New Student Orientation.
-Students starting in the spring will not complete Bear Tracks.
+All first-year students beginning in the fall must complete Online Bear Tracks and attend New Student Orientation.

 Be sure to complete the Pre-Orientation Checklist!